An Introduction to Integrate Packages

 Contains any extra

 .jarfiles necessary for the package.
 Classes of these JAR files will be registered to your package's classloader and thus, they will be available for use in your code.

 Contains the schema files for embedded Solr cores.

-This is where an optional Java Web Application resides.
+This is where optional Java web application resources reside.
 It can contain web pages which are used by TORO Integrate's embedded Tomcat server to host web applications.
 If this directory exists, TORO Integrate will add the package as a webapp to the underlying Tomcat web manager.
-This directory can be used to store
+This directory can be used to store a

 Every package is required to have a certain file named

 that stores package metadata as well as the following pieces of information:

 - The endpoints that belong to the package